This tutorial can be downloaded link.

 • Step 3: Calculation of quasiparticle corrections

 Each step is explained below.
-At the end of step 3 you will be able to obtain the electronic structure of the silane molecule at the \(G_0W_0 @ PBE\) level of theory, where the GW is computed without empty states and with full frequency integration using the countour deformation technique.
+At the end of step 3 you will be able to obtain the electronic structure of the silane molecule at the \(G_0W_0 @ PBE\) level of theory, where the GW is computed without empty states and with full frequency integration using the contour deformation technique.
 For more information about the implementation, we refer to Govoni et al., J. Chem.
 Theory Comput.
 11, 2680 (2015).

 Step 1: Mean-field starting point